rohanakut/doitfast/README.md

 # README #

-This repository contains the website code written for fitness solutions
+This repository contains the website code written for basic DBMS website

 ### What is this repository for? ###

-The repository contains front and backend code written from the scratch using php ans sql
+The repository contains front and backend code written from the scratch using php and sql

 ### How do I get set up? ###
 Clone the Github Repository and place the files in the htdocs file of Xampp.